-Master of Science Degree in Art Therapy and Master of Science Degree in Art Therapy/Counseling
+Master of Science in Art Therapy

 The emphasis of the Graduate Program in Art Therapy and in Art Therapy/Counseling is on the integration of depth-psychology theory and the aesthetic experience.
 It is the underlying goal of the Art Therapy degree program to stimulate the development of the student as both artist and therapist.
 Broadly, the objective is to train students to professionally use the art therapy process in clinical practice.
 Through specific courses where integration is emphasized, our program provides a linkage between studio art experience and depth-oriented psychological theory (psychoanalysis, ego psychology, and object relations).
 Required courses are taken sequentially prior to the Practicum semesters.
 Artistic process, creative experience, and art therapy theory are studied simultaneously.

 Thus, the Art Therapy degree program provides a psychoanalytic framework with a focus on ego psychology and object relations theory.
 It is from this vantage point that the artistic process is explored.
 With required classes as a foundation, students elect additional classes which are designed to explore theoretical and methodological aspects of art therapy for use with diverse populations.

 Art therapy students are expected to be artists actively involved in their creative development.
 A vital component of the Art Therapy program, therefore, is an emphasis on studio art and the integration of theoretical material covered in the other components of their training with the studio art experience.
 Two optional specializations in studio art/art therapy are available to students: photography/phototherapy and sculpture/art therapy.
 Studio course work in many other areas is also offered.
 Optional specializations in Child Art Therapy and Art Therapy and Thanatology allow students to hone their skills in those fields.